About the Dresses

 Northern California Native Peoples & The Gold Rush:

 The influx of Anglo-American settlers in Northern California happened with the Gold Rush in 1849 when many came to California in hopes of striking it rich.
 In his book Genocide in Northwest California, Hupa scholar Jack Norton, refers to California at this time as a “deranged frontier.”
 He notes that many newspapers and public postings called for the “annihilation” of Indian people as the only “humanitarian” way of dealing with the population during this time of expansion.
 Men were often killed outright while women and children were taken prisoner.
 Many children were sold into slavery.

 During this period of time California also passed numerous laws that destroyed Indian people, their families and their societies.
 These included laws that legalized the enslavement of California Indians, laws that gave any white citizen the right to own Indian children, and laws that subsidized a California Volunteer Militia that carried out the massacre of Indian villages and murder of Indian peoples.
-The state of California paid for the killing of Native peoples by offering 10 cents per scalp and $5 per head for any man, woman or child.
-In 1851 the State of California paid out nearly $1 million for the killing of Native people.
+In 1851 the State of California paid out nearly $1 million to these "volunteer militias" for the killing of Native people.
 This history of genocide has had a lasting impact on tribes and communities in the state of California.
 (Johnston-Dodds)